abbosaliboev/fall-detection-research/README.md

 # Fall-detection-research
-Research project focused on detecting human falls using computer vision and machine learning techniques for improved safety in smart environments.
+A Research project focused on detecting human falls using computer vision and machine learning techniques for improved safety in smart environments.